WAUthethird/Marble-Marcher-Community-Edition/README.md

 [Marble
 Marcher](https://github.com/otoomet/Marble-Marcher-Community-Edition).
-In the following examples we assume you have downloaded both _AntTweakBar_ and _Marble Marcher_ into _Downloads_-folder.
+In the following examples we assume you have downloaded _Marble Marcher_ into _Downloads_-folder as well.
 First you create an empty folder _build_ in the _Marble Marcher_ folder, and run _cmake_ from there.
 However, and this is important, for the following compilation step you also have to specify the location of
 `AntTweakBar.h` and
 `libAntTweakBar.a` files using the `CPATH` and `LIBRARY_PATH` environment variables.
-You can do this as follows:
+You can do all these steps as follows:
 ```
 cd ~/Downloads
 git clone https://github.com/WAUthethird/Marble-Marcher-Community-Edition.git